ColinHammarberg/milestoneprojectnumber3/README.md

 # REASONS FOR DEVELOPMENT

 ### I (Colin Hammarberg) am developing/building this application for the therapist and the society circulating around it.
 Currently therapist and psychotrists centers usually offer a very limited and difficult structure for their clients.
 Especially in the smaller cities all around the world.
 I am one of those people who feel that the structure could improve a lot with the therapists and psychotrists.
+All communication, booking, feedback and content are today handled through email and a piece of physical paper.
+This application will help the clients of "Improvement Therapy & Psychiatrist Centre" to receive a better and functional structure.
+At least I will be using it with my therapist instead of emailing back and fourth all the time.

+# TECHNOLOGIES USED

+### HTML
+* The project uses HTML to get the content visual.
+The developer has been using HTML in all visual pages.

+### CSS
+* The project uses CSS to design all pages.
+I have put a lot of energy on the design and still am.
+I prefer to use external CSS, instead of internal CSS to achive a "better" code.

+### JavaScript
+* The project uses Javascript.
+I have had minor difficulties with Javascript, but I think that so far it have turned our pretty well.

+### jQuery
+* The project uses jQuery.
+I have added quite a lot of jQuery (but mostly the same code on all pages to receive an even functionality).

+### PYTHON
+* The project uses Python to build the actual application and its functionalities.

+### FRAMEWORK
+* The project uses MaterializeCSS, to achive a very well functioning framework, responsiveness and helpful tools/classes/grids.

+### FLASK
+* The project uses Flask framework.

+### MONGODB
+* The project uses Mongo Database to store data and also display data to the users/clients.

+### LANGUAGES
+* The project uses English as its standard language and an Lang=”en” attribute has also been implemented.

+# WIREFRAMES

+# FEATURES

+### All of the pages have been created with a mix of HTML, CSS, Javascript, jQuery and Python etc. This is shown very clearly, due to that it is a flask and python application.
+Clients to Improvement Therapy & Psychiatrist Centre are able to book meetings, add comments to what they would like to talk about on the next meeting, visualize a schedule with a drop-down menu which shows their next meetings, contact the centre, search up important information about mental illness etc.

+## Existing Features